-Another essential extension of Datalog is negation, and the standard semantics for negated Datalog is stratified negation [2].
-A negated predicate is denoted with a ! symbol, for example !vpt(Var, Obj) denotes the negation of vpt(Var, Obj).
+Another essential extension of Datalog is negation, and the standard semantics for negated Datalog is stratified negation [Abiteboul et al. 1995; Greco and Molinaro 2015].
+A negated predicate is denoted with a ! symbol, for example !vpt(Var,Obj) denotes the negation of vpt(Var,Obj).
 Semantically, a negated predicate evaluates to true if no matching tuples exist in the instance.
-With stratified negation semantics, a negated predicate is only allowed if the contained variables exist in positive predicates elsewhere in the body of the rule (a condition also known as groundedness), and if the corresponding relation does not appear in a cycle in the precedence graph.
+With stratified negation semantics, a negated predicate is only allowed if the contained variables exist in positive predicates elsewhere in the body of the rule (a condition also known as groundedness) and if the corresponding relation does not appear in a cycle in the precedence graph.
 During evaluation, the stratification of the precedence graph is carried out in a way such that the negated relations can be treated as input into a stratum, and a negated predicate is treated as a constraint, which holds if no corresponding tuple exists in the input instance.